-You don't need to fret unduly about asbestos if it's in your property and left untouched.
-Only when it's cut or scraped can small asbestos fibres or particles be released into the atmosphere.
-When these fibres find their way into lungs by breathing, they are known to cause a medical condition with the name, asbestosis.
-These particles are also a contributary factor to the onset of lung cancer and mesothelioma.
+Asbestos isn't harmful if left undisturbed.
+Only when it's scraped or cut can small asbestos fibres be released into the atmosphere.
+When these particles find their way into lungs through breathing, they can cause a disease called, asbestosis.
+It has been found that asbestos particles contribute to the development of lung cancer and mesothelioma.

 Symptoms for asbestosis can include: